iManagement

 17. Intruder: Mouse

-The presence of numerous fragments of bees’ legs/wings and blackish fecal fragments, somewhat elongated but without ridges, suggests the presence of a mouse that has taken up residence at the bottom of the hive to spend the winter in the warmth.
-It builds its nest there and coarse fragments of wood/straw can be found on the drawer…
+The presence of numerous debris fragments of bee legs/wings and blackish-brown, slightly elongated but unstriated faecal fragments raises suspicion of a mouse that has taken up residence on the hive floor to spend the winter in the warm.
+It builds its nest there and coarse wood/straw debris can be found on the varroa monitoring board…

 May (Photo: Wolfhard S. Hüsken)

-Photo 35: The presence of numerous fragments of bees’ legs/wings and blackish fecal fragments, somewhat elongated but without ridges, suggests the presence of a mouse.
+Photo 35: The presence of numerous debris fragments of bee legs/wings and blackish-brown, slightly elongated but unstriated faecal fragments raises suspicion of a mouse.

 (Photo: Wolfhard S. Hüsken)

-Photo 36: Mouse droppings can also appear lighter.
+Photo 36: Mouse droppings can also appear lighter in colour.

 (Photo: Wolfhard S. Hüsken)

-Photo 37: The debris bands indicate the importance and location of the winter seat.
-As spring approaches, brood expands.
+Photo 37: The debris strips indicate the extent and location of the winter cluster.
+The brood nest expands as spring approaches.

-• If the colony is disturbed, remove the mouse
+• If the colony is being disturbed, remove the mouse.

 Photo 38: The shrew is very small and can enter through small openings.

-Black debris, more or less rectangular and ridged, comes from wax moth larvae.
-While the adult moth does not feed, the caterpillar is quite different, and its voracity is striking.
-With its sharp mandibles, the larva devours everything in its path: residues at the bottom of brood cells, pollen, wax, honey, larvae, wood, polystyrene from mating nucs…
+The discovery of black, more or less rectangular and striated debris comes from the larvae of the wax moth.
+While the adult moth does not feed, the caterpillar is an altogether different matter, whose voracity commands the biologist's attention.
+With its sharp mandibles, the larva devours everything in its path: residues on the base of brood cells, pollen, wax, honey, larvae, wood, polystyrene from mating nucleus boxes…

-The caterpillar’s rapid growth allows it to reach several cm in size, doubling its weight each day during the first 10 days after hatching!
+The caterpillar's rapid growth allows it to reach a size of several centimetres, doubling its weight every day for the first 10 days after hatching!

-This incredible growth rate explains why wax moth can destroy all the combs of a weakened colony in 10 to 15 days.
+This incredible growth rate explains why the wax moth can destroy all the combs of a weakened hive in 10 to 15 days.

 January

-Photos 39, 39a, 39b: A wax moth infestation is easily identified by the black droppings found on the drawer.
+Photos 39, 39a, 39b: A wax moth infestation is easily identified by the black droppings found on the varroa monitoring board.

 (Photo: S. Imboden, 20 November)